ethycS0/RK-G68-linux-utility/README.md

-# Royal Kludge G68 Linux Driver
+# Royal Kludge G68 Linux Utility

 ## Overview

-This project aims to create a Linux driver for the Royal Kludge G68 mechanical keyboard, specifically designed for users like myself who daily drive Linux (ArchLinux btw).
-The keyboard lacks official Linux support, prompting the need for a custom driver.
+This project aims to create a Linux utility for the Royal Kludge G68 mechanical keyboard, specifically designed for users like myself who daily drive Linux (ArchLinux btw).
+The keyboard utility lacks official Linux support, prompting the need for a custom utility.

 ## Features